American Ninja Warrior season 13: Las Vegas National Finals

 Bold indicates Split-Decision obstacles and completing the Mega Wall awarded $10,000 to the competitor.

 Seattle/Tacoma Qualifying

-The qualifiers took place at the Tacoma Dome in Tacoma, Washington.
+The qualifiers took place at the Tacoma Dome in Seattle/Tacoma.
 Athletes who conquered the 18-foot Mega Wall in bold and women who finished in the top 30 in italics.

 Night 1

 The first qualifying round featured three new obstacles: Overpass, Tipping Point, and V Formation, along with 'Split-Decision' (Domino Effect & Spinning Log).
 Notable ninjas running the course included NASCAR driver Jade Buford, two-time Olympic basketball gold medalist Ruthie Bolton, and 2008 Olympic gymnast Jonathan Horton was back for his 6th season.

-This episode set a record for the fewest finishers in a qualifying episode, with only 5.
-Notable ninjas who did not advance were Mathis "Kid" Owhadi, Thomas Stillings, Barclay Stockett (who returned after missing season 12), Maggi Thorne, Jeri D’Aurelio, Casey Shuchocki, Nate Burkhalter, Quest O’Neal, John Loobey, and Ben Wilson.
+This episode set a record for the fewest finishers in a qualifying episode with only 5.
+Notable ninjas who did not advance were Mathis "Kid" Owhadi, Thomas Stillings, Barclay Stockett (who returned after missing Season 12), Maggi Thorne, Jeri D'Aurelio, Casey Shuchocki, Nate Burkhalter, Quest O'Neal, John Loobey, and Ben Wilson.